Birds in Costa Rica and Guatemala

 A genus of 16 species, found from central Mexico southwards to Paraguay and northern Argentina.

 The generic name was given in 1786 without explanation by German naturalist Blasius Merrem (1761-1824).
-It may be derived from the Latin pene (‘almost’) and the Greek lophos (‘crest’), alluding to the partial crest of the Marail guan (P. marail), or it may refer to Penelope, a princess in Greek mythology, the unfaithful wife of King Ulysses of Ithaca.
+It may be derived from the Latin pene (‘almost’) and Ancient Greek lophos (‘crest’), alluding to the partial crest of the Marail guan (P. marail), or it may refer to Penelope, a princess in Greek mythology, the unfaithful wife of King Ulysses of Ithaca.

 The common name is a Spanish corruption of the Kuna name for these birds, kwama.